CHATTG1/PredictiveModeling/using_pm_service.md

 Complete the following steps to create your {{site.data.keyword.Bluemix_notm}} application and bind it to the {{site.data.keyword.pm_short}} service.

-1. Download Node.js sample application code from [github repository](https://github.com/pmservice/customer-satisfaction-prediction).
+1. Download Node.js sample application code from [GitHub repository](https://github.com/pmservice/customer-satisfaction-prediction).

 2. Use the `cf create-service` command to create a service
    instance: